-- 1. Which of the following are considered three ways of communicating?

-- a.
-Passive, aggressive, and normal

-- b.
-Passive, effective, and ineffective

-- c.
-Assertive, aggressive, and passive

-- d.
-Assertive, non-assertive, and aggressive
+- 1. What are the four basic styles of communication? - a.
+Passive, passive aggressive, aggressive, assertive - b.
+Aggressive, non-aggressive, passive, non-passive - c.
+Passive-passive, aggressive-passive, assertive-passive, passive - d.
+None of the above

 - 2. Which of the following is an example of assertive communication?

 - a.
 Expressing yourself clearly and firmly

 - b.
 Conveying your feelings and ideas honestly

 - c.
 All of the above

 - d.
 None of the above

-- 3. Which of the following is an example of non-assertive communication?
+- 3. Which of the following is an example of passive communication?

 - a.
 Standing up for yourself

 - b.
 Failing to stand up for yourself

 - c.
 Speaking through body language

 - d.
 Being easygoing and not taking offence

 - 4. Which of the following applies to people who don't speak up in the workplace?

 - a.
 They aren't good employees.

 - b.
 They aren't good team members.

 - c.
 They deserve what happens to them.

 - d.
 They are easily ignored and can have their rights violated.

 - 5. Which of the following most applies to aggressive behaviour?

 - a.
 It shows a lack of respect for supervisors and co-workers.

 - b.
 It should not be tolerated in the workplace and is considered rude, hostile, and/or destructive.

 - c.
 All of the above

 - d.
 None of the above

-- 6. Using "you" at the beginning of each sentence is key to assertive communication.
+- 6. Only you can speak accurately about your own intentions.

 - a.
 True

 - b.
 False

+- 7. Assertive communication also includes non-verbal behaviors.

+- a.
+True

+- b.
+False

+- 8. Using "you" at the beginning of each sentence is key to assertive communication.

+- a.
+True

+- b.
+False

+- 9. Seeming to agree with an idea outwardly while being covertly aggressive is an example of which type of communication?